 i ask myself, would Jesus really be offended if I wore a rosary for fashion sake? personally, I don’t think so (but I am respectful of it).
 Some may disagree but I’m still going to wear mineposted over 4 years ago

 When I wear mine, I did feel awkward at first. but then i remembered why I bought it.
 To show my beliefs to the world.
-I shouldnt feel bad about it. so I stopped feeling bad.posted about 4 years ago
+I shouldnt feel bad about it. so I stopped feeling bad.posted over 4 years ago

 I AM catholic and there are so many sides to this, not just the wearing or not wearing of the rosary.
 Is it a REAL rosary?
 If so, is it blessed?
 Most actual catholic rosaries are blessed before they are sold with holy water, and even though it’s not sacreligious to wear them around your neck, it’s just respectful not to.

 I don’t mind people wearing ones that aren’t real or are fabricated.
 I understand fashion is fashion and things go in and out of style and if people like that certain style, there is nothing wrong with that.
 However, I would not recommend borrowing your catholic friend’s REAL rosary and wearing it with your outfits.

 i don’t find it offensive but sometimes i do find it awkward when other people wear things that are precious to my culture just for fashion.posted over 4 years ago

 This is part of the huge broad question of whether it’s appropriate to incorporate pieces with cultural significance in fashion, which I think has always been an issue!